25–100 Bed Hospital Registration Process in Nepal: Requirements, Cost & MoHP Approval Guide (2026)

 How does hospital registration work in Nepal?

-Hospital registration in Nepal is a legal process overseen by the Ministry of Health and Population (MoHP).
+A Hospital registrations in Nepal is a legal process overseen by the Ministry of Health and Population (MoHP).
 It ensures that hospitals meet the required standards for infrastructure, staff, equipment, and patient care.
-The Process: Submission of Documents, Meeting Health Regulations, Passing Inspections, and Compliance with Health Services.
+The Process: Submission of Documents, Meeting Health Regulations, Passing Inspections, and Compliance with better Health Services in Nepal.

 What are the requirements for opening a clinic in Nepal?

-The Requirements for opening a clinic in Nepal are:
+The Requirements for opening a clinics in Nepal are:

 A proper location with adequate space.